hougasian/actions-test-repo/README.md

   - set master back to default - still failed
   - new push, action check no present on initial PR
 - may have updated
+  - action fails on intial pr
+  - runs successfully on merge
+- put if back in place with all types, see if it runs on merge